2012 Assam violence: Pune

 On 8 and 9 August, some Meiteis were attacked in Pune.
 Students and professionals were beaten up by Muslims allegedly in Pune's Kondhwa and Poona College areas.
 Attackers asked victims which state they belonged to, and those who replied Manipur were beaten.
 One of the victims said some attackers wore college uniform while others were in casual clothes.
-Police arrested nine Muslim youths for the attacks.
+Police arrested nine Muslims as the alleged perpetrators of the attacks.

 Mumbai

-On 11 August 2012, a Muslim protest against the riots in Assam and attacks on Muslims in Burma was held at Azad Maidan in Mumbai.
-The protest was organised by Raza Academy, and was attended by two other groups, Sunni Jamiatul Ulma and Jama'at-e- Raza-e-Mustafa.
+On 11 August 2012, a Muslim protest against the riots in Assam and attacks on Rohingya Muslims in Myanmar was held at Azad Maidan in Mumbai.
+The protest was organised by Raza Academy, and was attended by two other groups, Sunni Jamiatul Ulema and Jama'at-e-Raza-e-Mustafa.
 It ended in violence; two were killed and 54 others injured, including 45 policemen.
-Police Commissioner Arup Patnaik said it was around 3 pm that the crowd turned violent, after some protesters displayed "provocative photos" of the Assam violence.
+Police Commissioner Arup Patnaik said it was around 3 pm when the crowd turned violent, after some protesters displayed "provocative photos" of the Assam violence.
 "Some people started raising slogans against the police and media.
 They set fire to police vehicles," said Patnaik.
 "As we tried restraining the crowd, a scuffle broke out between the protestors and police."

-The Mumbai Police Crime Branch suspects that the riot situation outside Azad Maidan was part of a "big conspiracy".
+The Mumbai Police Crime Branch suspects that the riot outside Azad Maidan was part of a "big conspiracy".
 Crime Branch sources said the police are probing the alleged role of "outside agencies".
-Crime Branch officers said the police felt that the violence may have been pre-planned as the protestors were equipped with gear to torch vehicles, which they used to set fire to three media outdoor broadcasting (OB) vans and four police vans, one of which belonged to the riot control police.
+Crime Branch officers said the police felt the violence may have been pre-planned as the protestors were equipped with gear to torch vehicles, which they used to set fire to three media outdoor broadcasting (OB) vans and four police vans, one of which belonged to the riot control police.
 They also damaged several other vehicles, including BEST buses.
 At least 30 vehicles were damaged in the incident.
 The police had to resort to a lathi charge to disperse the crowd.
-Two of the OB vans belonged to ABP News and P7 news.
+Two of the OB vans belonged to ABP News and P7 News.
 Eight of the 45 policemen hurt sustained serious head injuries.
-The police claimed that "at least five woman police constables were molested by mob."
-There were also reports that a few of the rioters had stolen police weapons and fired in the air and at the police, but no casualties were reported.
+The police claimed "at least five woman police constables were molested by the mob."
+There were also reports of a few rioters having stolen police weapons and fired in the air and at the police, but no casualties were reported.
 Some photographers were also reportedly injured during the violence.
-The police later claimed that provocative pamphlets were distributed during the protest, and they were investigating their source.
+The police later claimed provocative pamphlets were distributed during the protest, and they were investigating their source.
 The Amar Jawan Jyoti memorial for martyred soldiers in South Mumbai was desecrated during the riot.